The good news...

 one wattle can support insects, birds, fungi and even mammals.

-In places that appear to be a waste of privet and lantana a few native trees and stunted seedlings of native plants may be waiting for you to rescue them.
+In places that appear to be a waste of privet and lantana a few native trees and stunted seedlings of native plants may be waiting to be rescued.
+By

-If you remove the weeds in the root zone of the natives, they can take on new vigour and sow their seeds in the spaces from where the weeds were removed.
-That progress is incremental, with birds and butterflies that depend on the natives will progressively come back.
+removing the weeds in their root zone, they can take on new vigour.
+They will sow their seeds and grow new plants in the spaces from where the weeds were removed.
+The progress is incremental, and birds and butterflies that depend on the natives will progressively come back.
 It's well worth the effort to control weeds!

 Not so good...